-Aggressive driving is a traffic violation that results in a near miss, collisions and possible collisions.
-It also includes following a vehicle too closely, taking turns aggressively, waving in and out of traffic, overspeeding and cutting other drivers off.
-Any events with such driving are recorded and tagged as aggressive driving violation tag.
+Aggressive driving is a traffic violation that results in a near miss, collisions, and possible collisions.
+It also includes following a vehicle too closely, taking turns aggressively, waving in and out of traffic, overspeeding, and cutting other Drivers off.
+Any events with such driving are recorded and tagged as aggressive driving violation tags.

 Failure to yield

 Events where a Driver fails to slow down or come to a complete stop for another motorist or pedestrian when they have a legal obligation to do so, it is known as failure to yield.
 Even though it is a noncriminal traffic violation, such events are marked with ‘Failure to yield’ violation tag.